Contents

 Style Accent.

-Skylights can impact a home’s interior decoration like no other component, adding an unanticipated punch in staircases or office or by providing a focal point in living spaces and kitchens.
+Skylights can affect a home’s interior decoration like no other aspect, adding an unexpected punch in stairways or office or by providing a focal point in living rooms and kitchen areas.

 Constant Light vs. Windows’ Light.